wp-oop/plugin-boilerplate/README.md

     In order to make modules de-coupled from the application, but to still be able to provide dependencies from the application to the module, it is sometimes desirable to use a "padding" between the application and the module's initialization.
-In this project, as well as in some others, we use a `module.php` file.
+For this reason, in projects using this bootstrap you may sometimes find an `module.php` file.
 This file returns a function which, given some parameters like the root project path, will return a [`ModuleInterface`][] instance.
     Another approach could be to use a named constructor, or even a dedicated